LituRout/SiameseFC-DSR/README.md

  [ **Training and tracking** ] We have not trained our model from scratch, therefore we request the reader to follow the instructions of original SiameseFC [training and tracking] (https://github.com/bertinetto/siamese-fc) in order to train the model.

 Note: The hyper parameters in the provided code may not be exactly what we have used for our evaluation.
-So we request the reader to go trough our paper to use the exact settings.
+So we request the reader to go through our paper to use the exact hyper parameter settings.
 However, the provided code is suitable for understanding the key contributions of the paper.
 `This work can only be used for research purposes.
 For commercial use of this work, please contact the authors.`